 - Download and install FoneDog – iOS System Recovery to your desktop computer or laptop.

 - After installing, launch the FoneDog application.

-- Connect your iPhone device to the laptop.
+- Connect your iPhone device to the laptop by USB cable.

 - Verify that FoneDog has detected your iPhone.

 - From the main window of FoneDog, select the “iOS System Recovery” menu.
 This will bring you to the System Recovery module of the application.